chocolatey/choco-quickstart-scripts/README.md

 > - Install of Sonatype Nexus Repository Manager OSS instance
 > - Edit conofiguration to allow running of scripts
 > - Cleanup of all demo source repositories
-> - `ChocolateyInternal` NuGet v2 repository
+> - Creates a `ChocolateyInternal` NuGet v2 repository
-> - Add `ChocolateyTest` NuGet v2 repo
+> - Creates a `ChocolateyTest` NuGet v2 repository
-> - `choco-install` raw repository, with a script for offline Chocolatey install
+> - Creates a `choco-install` raw repository
 > - Setup of `ChocolateyInternal` on C4B Server as source, with API key
 > - Setup of firewall rule for repository access
 > - Install MS Edge, and disable first-run experience